jhu-digital-manuscripts/rosa2/rosa-website/rosa-website-core/README.md

     * When to prepare the CSV data, build time? runtime on init?
   * Use Guice in server code, GIN in client code

+##ArchiveDataService:
-**ArchiveDataService**: load data from the archive into the website.
+load data from the archive into the website.
 Any call to this service from the website should cache the results.
 Use this service to front load data, store the website data in memory (or on file?) on website initialization to avoid dependency on the archive?